SamChou19815/primitivize/README.md

 }
 ```

-The code mentioned above will be compiled to this equivalent code:
+The code mentioned above will be compiled to an AST that is equivalent to:

 ```
 var var0 =